vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/09_varjanIya-paddhatiH.md

 <details><summary>English</summary>

-62. If an offence is given to a sage either from negli- gence or from intention, repentant one shall seek him alone for forgivness, otherwise there will be no palliation.
+62. If an offence is given to a sage either from negligence or from intention, repentant one shall seek him alone for forgivness, otherwise there will be no palliation.

 63. Even in the case of an offence againist God this expiation is unsurpassed.
 </details>